-You have estimated that a total of 13,750,000 pounds (6,875 tons) of material will be mined at the site during this plan period, estimated as 2,750,000 pounds (1,375 tons) each month beginning in May and continuing through September 2020.
-The material is wet mined and was assumed to have a 4 percent moisture content by weight for the purposes of this SWSP.
-This results in a depletion of 0.20 acre-feet of water removed with the mined material during this plan period.
+You initially estimated that a total of 13,750,000 pounds (6,875 tons) of material will be mined at the site during this plan period, estimated as 2,750,000 pounds (1,375 tons) each month beginning in May and continuing through September 2021.
+Because no mining occurred at the site from May through July 2021, the remaining estimated total of mining material to be removed during this plan period is 5,500,000 pounds (2,750 tons).
+The material will be wet mined and is assumed to have a 4 percent moisture content by weight for the purposes of this SWSP.
+This will result in a depletion of 0.08 acre-feet of water removed with the mined material during this plan period.